BugYang/LeetCode/_posts/2014-02-25-crack-the-leetcode-max-subarray.md

 OUTPUT: 6 (sum of [4,-1,2,1])

 **NOTE**:
 Actually, I've met this problem before and failed to give a solution.
 Then I found [this slides](http://www.cse.ust.hk/faculty/golin/COMP271Sp03/Notes/L02.pdf) really useful.
-Only after learning this slides I could give the following solutions.

 **Solution 0**:
-The first solution I give is a O(n) algorithm.
-Even the idea is straightfoward: just traverse the array, keep the largest and least T and find the max Tmax-Tmin, which is the final solution, there is a tricky point.
+The first solution is the O(n) algorithm in the slides.
+Even the idea is straightfoward: just traverse the array, keep the max_sum_ending_here by keeping Tmax and Tmin and find the max_sum_so_far, which is the final solution, there is a tricky point.
 The algorithm is iterative, and each iteration need a base iteration.
 So you have to handle the first iteration manually, which means you initialize T, Tmin, Tmax approperly.

 *Time Complexity*:O(n)
 *Space Complexity*:O(1)